Bhakti2304/CKA2024/Day-12/Kubernetes Daemonset.md

 - ```*/5 * * * *```

 **Use Cases:**
-- To generate reports at certain times of day
+- To generate reports at certain times of day (daily report, weekly report, monthly report)
 - To do execute Task at regular based such as clean up-job

+### Jobs

+- It executes once.
+- Use case: Such as installation script, provisioning cluster, job in automation pipeline,  to create a node or do some operation Job